 And the finer it’s ground, the more digestible corn will be.
 But also, the higher its glycemic index.

-Unfortunately, as you’ll see, that is simply not the case.
+Unfortunately, that is simply not the case.

 Corn Has a High Biological Value

 There’s certainly nothing unique enough about corn’s content that makes it a nutritional standout — nothing that can’t be found in — or converted from — some other ingredient.

 When it comes to its protein usability, corn has a measurably lower biological value.

 Corn Is Rich in Vitamins and Minerals

 Fans of corn also like to claim the grain is high in anti-oxidants and minerals.

 High in anti-oxidants and minerals?
 Compared to what?